ethersphere/swarm-docs/contents/node_operator.rst

   The testnet is highly experimental and may be updated continuously until we release a mainnet version.
 All tokens used on this testnet are fictitious.
 Do NOT use this testnet with real value tokens.
 Funds can be lost.

-The first public incentives-enabled Swarm network runs on the ropsten network.
+The first public incentives-enabled Swarm network runs on the Ropsten network.
-It runs with network id **5**
+It runs with BZZ network id **5**.

 Prerequisites
 -----------------
-* Create an account on **ropsten**
+1. Create an account on **Ropsten** and get Ropsten Ethers (to pay transaction fees from a Ropsten Faucet).
-* Fund your newly created account with test coins
+2. Start Swarm with ``--swap-skip-deposit`` flag and note the address of your newly deployed chequebook.
+3. Fill in the address of the chequebook `here: <https://ropsten.etherscan.io/address/0x49BF80bDEE2684580966e476aEe0DC3D773fFaf5#writeContract>`_.

 Network setup
 -------------
-We provide on the public swap-enabled network currently 30 nodes in a kubernetes cluster.
+Currently we provide 30 nodes in a kubernetes cluster on the public swap-enabled network.

 Bootnodes
 --------------